 - Weight belt and weights

-You are welcome to bring your own dive equipment or Freediving Gold Coast have for hire, prior to dive days, masks, and long freediving fins.
+You are welcome to bring your own dive equipment or Freediving Gold Coast have for rental, prior to dive and course days, masks, wetsuits, vest, hoods and long freediving fins.
 Weight belts, weights, and snorkels are provided for complimentary use during all freediving courses mainly because our specific freediving equipment is more suitable to meet pool regulations (no hard weights are allowed in the pool).
 Flexible scuba diving snorkels also do not work well in freediving.

 - Size 37 to 38 (about US 3 to 4)

 - Size 39 to 40 (about US 5 to 6)